1v1 attack to defence transition drill

 This drill is designed for 6 players (3 players per team) to keep a flowing game while keeping intensity, but you can practice it with as few as 4 players, so it is ideal for training sessions with low attendance.
-If you have good attendance, you can organise multiple groups playing the same game simultaneously.
+You can organise multiple groups playing the same game if you have good attendance.

-You don’t need an actual football pitch, but you need enough space for the players and goals.
-In addition, as shown in the picture, you will need a minimum of 6 balls (1 per player), 2 small goals, and enough cones to mark the pitch: two zones with a small goal in each (see the main picture).
+You don’t need a football pitch, but enough space for the players and goals.
+In addition, as shown in the picture, you will need a minimum of 6 balls (1 per player), 2 small goals, and enough cones to mark the pitch: two zones with a small goal each (see the main picture).
 If you can’t get hold of small goals, use cones.

 This is a simple 1v1 football game, but a goal telly is kept per team, not individuals.
 The team scoring the most goals wins.
 These are the rules and progression of the game: